iotaledger/goshimmer/docs/timestamps.md

 Lets consider now a new message with timestamp 11:30:10.
 Since |11:30:10-12:00:00| < 30 minutes we will set the opinion to `LIKE`.
 However, since ||11:30:10-12:00:00| - 30 minutes | is lower than 5 minutes, we will set the level of knowledge for this opinion to 1, meaning that this message timestamp will be object of voting.

-In general, timestamps with level of knowledge 1 will be input of FPC, that will eventually trigger the `finalized` event, after which we can set a message as eligible (or discard, depending on the outcome).
-If instead, the timestamp we are considering, has already level of knowledge >= 2, we do not need to vote.
+In general, timestamps with level-of-knowledge 1 will be input into FPC, that will eventually trigger the `finalized` event, after which we can set a message as eligible (or discard, depending on the outcome).
+If instead, the timestamp we are considering, has already level of knowledge >= 2, we do not need to vote, but we will reply to queries.
 Either it is eligible (marked as liked) or marked as disliked.
+If the timestamp has level-of-knowledge 3 we do not reply to FPC queries.

 ### Modification of FPC
 The current FPC implementation is tailored to only vote on conflicting transactions.
 To allow for voting on timestamps, we will need to specifiy the type of voting object in the `queryRequest` message, and consequently, in the `queryReply` message.